dfreilich/summaries/CleanCode.md

 * **Timely** &rarr; Tests should be written *just before* the production code that makes them pass.

 ## Chapter 10: Classes
+A class should begin with a list of variables.
+Public static constants, if any, should come first.
+Public functions should follow the list of variables.

+Look for ways to maintain privacy inside the class, and keep things private if they don't absolutely need to be public.

+Classes should be:
+* Small &rarr; The name of a class should describe what responsibilities it fulfills.
+We should be able to write a brief description of the class in about 25 words.
+* **SRP** &rarr; The **Single Responsibility Principle** states that a class should have one, and only one, *reason to change*.
+This can be abused when creating code, but should be closely adhered to when refactoring, to make sure that each developer knows where to find things relevant.
+  * We want our systems to be composed of many small classes, not a few large ones.
+Each small class encapsulates a single responsibility, has a single reason to change, and collaborates with a few others to achieve the desired system behaviors.
+* Cohesive &rarr; When cohesion is high, the methods and variables of the class are co-dependent, and hang together as a logical whole.
+When classes lose cohesion, then split them off ino their own classes
+* **OCP (Open-Closed Principle)** &rarr; Classes should be open for extension, but closed for modification.
+When you have to update anything, it should be easy to adapt and add features by extending the system, but shouldn't require modifications to existing code.
+For instance, making it easy to add an `UpdateSql` class which extends `Sql`, instead of keeping everything in the `Sql` class.
+* **Dependency Inversion Principle** &rarr; Use interfaces to isolate clients from APIs they would depend upon.
+This lack of coupling, introduced by the interface, will allow the elements of the system to be better isolated from each other, and from change.
+Your code should depend upon abstractions, and not on concrete details.

 ## Chapter 11: Systems